Moving is one of the most stressful events anyone will ever experience. Don’t let operators of moving scams make things worse.

 The anticipation, excitement and opportunity of moving to a new city — or even across town — can easily be overwhelmed by the fear, uncertainty, effort, and expense of getting there.
-And that’s even before getting scammed along the way.
+And that’s even without meeting up with moving scams.

 But people do fall victim to scams when moving.
 Far too often.
 A remarkably robust moving scam industry active in many countries uses a surprisingly uniform arsenal of tricks to steal your money — and sometimes your belongings.

 How to Spot Moving Scams

 Therefore, the first thing to determine after you’ve found a mover online and made contact is whether you’re dealing with an actual moving company (known in some parts of the world as a removalist or removals company) or a broker.
 Both types of businesses are known for scamming people like you.
 The way they go about it, however, can be a little different.
 Not to mention differences in their basic business models, irrespective of whether they’re scammers or not.